Infectious diseases - main content

 Tailor the communication and training to the workplace setting:

-- There are many communication methods available to make sure that the information is understood by workers and visitors:
+- Use many communication methods available to make sure that the information is understood by workers and visitors:

 - Signs and infographics